elementor/wp2static/readme.md

 ## Roadmap

+See what's on the list for V2.7 of the plugin on its [project page](https://github.com/leonstafford/wordpress-static-html-plugin/projects/3)

+### other things in the works

  - selectively export only changed pages since last output
+ - more export targets (GitLab, BitBucket and more)
  - auto trigger an export on a post/page publish action
  - WP CLI integration
  - submission of bug report from within plugin
- - backwards compatibility with older php and wordpress versions (degrade gracefully)
+ - backwards compatibility with older php and wordpress versions (degrade gracefully) (delayed until further release)

 ### Theme & Plugin compatibility